 - SVRs are often the most expensive mortgage rates available.

 - They’re not a fixed rate deal or a discounted arrangement, they are the default deal after your initial offer rate ends if you don’t remortgage.

 This is a type of variable rate mortgage.
 Your rate is ‘pegged’ to the lender’s SVR with a fixed discounted amount for a certain length of time, usually two or three years.

 For example, if your lender’s SVR is 4.1% and your mortgage has a 1.4% discount, you will pay 2.7%.
-The price tag comes in the possibility of your discounted deal being ‘stepped’, that means you might take out a two-year deal but pay one rate for one year and then a higher rate for the second year.
+The price tag comes with the possibility of your discounted deal being ‘stepped’, which means you might take out a two-year deal but pay one rate for one year and then a higher rate for the second year.

 The next best-buy discounted deal is from Cumberland Building Society, with another eye-catching interest rate of 0.83% for two years, this time pegged at 3.26 points below the building society’s SVR of 4.09%.
 Again, there is limited availability to remortgage customers only.

 As discount mortgages are pegged to the lender’s SVR, you need to consider how likely it is that the SVR will increase over the next few years.
 A lender’s SVR is influenced by a range of issues, such as the Bank of England base rate.
 When the base rate rises, lenders tend to raise their rates, and when it falls, they may also pass this on to customers - though not always completely.